Blog · By The Packaging Vista Team · June 20, 2026

 Beyond the big four, a few styles solve specific jobs:

-• Die-cut boxes – cut to a custom shape or with a built-in window cutout.
-See die-cut boxes.
+- Die-cut boxes – cut to a custom shape or with a built-in window cutout.
+See die-cut boxes in custom shapes.

-• Window boxes – a clear panel that shows the product.
-See window boxes.
+- Window boxes – a clear panel that shows the product.
+See window boxes with clear panels.

-• Display boxes – designed to sit on a counter and merchandise the product.
-See counter display boxes.
+- Display boxes – designed to sit on a counter and merchandise the product.
+See counter display boxes for retail.

-• Gable boxes – a handled carton, popular for food and party favors.
-See gable boxes.
+- Gable boxes – a handled carton, popular for food and party favors.
+See handled gable boxes for food.

 Quick comparison